kyma-project/telemetry-manager/docs/user/README.md

 ### Trace Gateway

-The trace gateway is based on a [OTel Collector](https://opentelemetry.io/docs/collector/) [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+The trace gateway is based on an [OTel Collector](https://opentelemetry.io/docs/collector/) [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 It provides an [OTLP-based](https://opentelemetry.io/docs/reference/specification/protocol/) endpoint to which applications can push the trace signals.
 According to a TracePipeline configuration, the gateway processes and ships the trace data to a target system.

 For details, see [Traces](./03-traces.md).